dayour/Durable-Copilot-Studio/samples/durable-task-sdks/dotnet/AspNetWebApp/README.md

 ## Running the sample

-In the same terminal window as above, use the following steps to run the sample on your local machine.
+Once you have set up either the emulator or deployed scheduler, follow these steps to run the sample:

 1. Clone this repository.